The Horticulture Learning Center in Cotton Tenant North, next to the Ethnobotanical Herb Garden.

 2019 HORTICULTURE LEARNING CENTER PROGRAM SERIES

-These 2-hour workshops (11:00 am to 1:00 pm), led by a guest horticulture expert, teach adults and children to learn about plants, the role they have played at Puddle Dock, as well as get inspiration to take home to their own gardens.
+These 2-hour workshops (11:00 am to 1:00 pm), led by guest horticulture experts, teach adults and children about plants, the roles they have played in the Puddle Dock neighborhood, and practical ideas to take home to their own gardens.
 Members $10.
 Non-Members $15.

 Saturday, May 18, 2019 - Urban Garden Designs: Thinking Outside the Box!